 .

-Writing an AIDL HAL server
+Write an AIDL HAL server

-AIDL servers must be declared in the VINTF manifest, for example like this:
+AIDL servers must be declared in the VINTF manifest, for

 <hal format="aidl">